aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/shapes/managing-wordart/_index.md

 The following example shows how to add a WordArt shape to set a background watermark for a worksheet.

-After running the code the output file contains a pale red WordArt watermark.
+After running the code, the output file contains a pale red WordArt watermark.

 **The output file**